Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/06-Screenshots/XXII. Control Panel Restrictions Policy/README.md

 ## 5. ✅ Verifying Policy Application with `gpresult`

-Once the policy is applied, use the gpresult command to verify that the Control Panel Restrictions policy is correctly applied to the intended users or systems.
+Following the policy application, I used the `gpresult /h gp_report.html` command on user machines.
+The generated HTML report confirmed that the Control Panel Restrictions GPO was successfully received and applied, verifying the settings were targeting the correct users.

 📸 **Verifying Policy Application with `gpresult`**